sranka/jdbcimage/README.md

 with the same case-insensitive name.
 1. Concurrent execution requires an extra setup/teardown instructions during data import.
-These vary between database types, but they always include disabling/enabling foreign key constraints, see [DatabaseType.java](src/pz/tool/jdbcimage/main/DatabaseType.java) for more details.
+These vary between database types, but they always include disabling/enabling foreign key constraints, see database classes defined in the [main package](src/main/java/pz/tool/jdbcimage/jdbcimage/main/) for more details.
    * All triggers are disabled on Oracle before data import and then enabled after data import.
    * Oracle sequences, when used, are out of scope and usually have to be reset manually after data import.
    * All foreign key constraints are dropped by the tool on Postgress before importing the data, but a table jdbcimage_create_constraints is created with rows that are used to recreate them after data import.